How many pillows should you sleep with?

 A pillow between the knees (side sleeping) or under the knees (back sleeping) helps keep joints aligned and eases pressure.

-It’s important to consult with healthcare providers to determine the appropriate pillow arrangement based on the condition.
+But if you're dealing with a specific medical condition, it’s important to consult with your GP or healthcare professional to determine the appropriate pillow arrangement based on the condition.

 Proper pillow use can significantly improve sleep comfort and health outcomes.